RolandWH/QobuzMove/README.md

 os.chdir(artist)
 ```
 When it is time for the user to select which artists and albums should be organized the getdirs() function created earlier is called.
 I then used the `select` function in questionary.
 This will ask the user to select a folder from our `z` list.
 Once a selection is made it will be returned into the `artist` variable.
-The script will then change into the directory specified in the `artist` vairable.
+The script will then change into the directory specified in the `artist` variable.
 This is repeated for the album.

 ![Questionary](https://i.imgur.com/IL3yqwC.gif)